 There is no other lens to better see Fathom’s failure than through Airbnb.
 Its impact in Cuba is indeed transformative and represents what is working today.
 For Cuba’s economy, Airbnb is alieving very low hotel occupancy vacancy rates and high room rates.
-And, on a personal level, the company’s product offers travelers an authentic experience through the cultural engagement of staying in someone’s home.
+And, on a personal level, the company’s product offers travelers an authentic experience found in home sharing.
 For Cubans themselves, running a small business by renting out a room through Airbnb puts them in touch with their own sense of self-sufficiency, perhaps for the first time in generations.

 Today Airbnb’s listings have grown to nearly 20,000 and the company has launched a new offering called “Experiences,” an open platform for people to share their authentic experiences and favorite places with travelers, according to the company.

 The Cuba Journal recently spoke with Jordi Torres, Airbnb’s Regional Director – LATAM, who said about the Experiences program, “Since we launched, Havana has been the market with the most bookings and demand.”